rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - You logged into the TKGI Control Plane as a DevOps user, and scaled an existing cluster.
 - Even though you are a DevOps user, you did not see any other K8s Clusters.
 You are an isolated tenant of the TKGI platform.
-- You executed a few `kubectl` commands against your cluster as a DevOps TKGI Manager.
+- You executed a few new `kubectl` commands against your cluster as a DevOps TKGI Manager.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.